jminor/cardmaker/README.md

 - Support for bold, italic, underline, and strikethrough text styles in substitutied text.
 - Combining output images into grids for easy printing.
-- Toggle on/off SVG layers based on spreadsheet columns.
 - Nesting/instancing of templates within templates (for SVG symbols/icons/images, etc.)
 - Recursive substitution (e.g. `{Body Text}` -> `{tap}: Add {red_mana} to your mana pool.` -> text with inline symbols)
 - These could be helpful for several of the features above: